-Section 162-No minister shall entertain a pastoral call from a church within the bounds of a district conference other than the one with which he is connected, except by agreement with the General, Superintendent in concurrence with the district superintendent of the district in which the church is located.
+Section 169.
+No minister shall entertain a pastoral call from a church within the bounds of a district conference other than the one with which he is connected, except by agreement with the General Superintendent, in concurrence with the district superintendent of the district in which the church is located.

-Section 163, ¶1-No minister shall enter a town or city where there is an organized Pilgrim Holiness

-Church to hold a revival meeting over the protest of the local Pilgrim Holiness Church pastor and the district superintendent,
+Section 170, ¶1.
+No minister shall enter a town or city where there is an organized Filgrim Holiness Church, to hold a revival meeting, over the protest of the local pastor and district superintendent.

-¶2-No minister shall be permitted to go into a state or territory where we have no church and start one, as such, without the consent of the Genaral Superintendent and the district superintendent of the district in which the applicant holds his membership.
+¶2.
+No minister shall be permitted to go into a state or territory where there is no Filgrim Holiness Church with the purpose of starting another church without the consent of the General Superintendent and the district superintendent of the district in which he holds his membership.

-Section 164-Every minister shall be duly registered with the secretary of some district council, preferably that nearest to his own location, and if he shall permanently enter the bounds of any other district organization, he shall present a letter from his own district secretary, certifying to his standing, and shall thereafter be acknowledged as a member thereof.
+Section 171.
+Every minister shall be duly registered with the secretary of some district, preferably that nearest to his residence, and if he shall permanently enter the bounds of any other district organization, he shall present a letter from his own district secretary, certifying to his standing, and shall thereafter be acknowledged as a member thereof.

-Section 165-Any minister or deaconess who has been divorced from one companion and has married another without the former having died should not be licensed or ordained; and any minister or deaconess who violates this rule shall be immediately dismissed from his or her ministerial standing.
+Section 172.
+Any minister or deaconess who has been divorced from one companion and has married another without the former having died, or is married to one who has another living companion, shall not be licensed or ordained, and any minister or deaconess who violates this rule shall be dismissed immediately from his ministerial standing.

-Section 166-As there are questions and conditions pertaining to a district work that are not generally known; therefore, when outside workers come within the bounds of such districts, they shall fully recognize the decision of the district officials in said questions and conditions.
+Section 173.
+As there are questions and conditions pertaining to a district work that are not generally known; therefore, when outside workers come within the bounds of such districts, they shall fully recognize the decision of the district officials in said questions and conditions.

-Section 167-The sacraments are usually administered by ordained ministers, but licensed ministers having charge of congregations shall have power to do so.
-Bread and unfermented wine shall be used at the Lord's Supper.
+Section 174.
+The sacraments are usually administered by ordained ministers; but licensed ministers having charge of congregations shall have power to do so.
+Bread and unfermented wine shall be used at the Lord's Supper [Sections 54, ¶2; 201].

-Section 168-In these days of multiplied divorces and great laxity relative to the marriage question, it is fully agreed that no minister shall unite in holy wedlock any who have been divorced.
+Section 175.
+In these days of multiplied divorces and great laxity relative to the marriage question, it is fully agreed that no minister shall unite in holy wedlock any who have been divorced.

-Secion 169-No licensed or ordained minitser of the Pilgrim Holiness Church shall accept the pastorate of any group outside of this church without the consent of the district council of the district in which he or she holds credentials.
+Section 176.
+No licensed or ordained minister of the Pilgrim Holiness Church shall accept the pastorate of any group outside of this church without the consent of the district council of the district in which he or she holds credentials.